Composite Entity Pattern in Java: Streamlining Persistent Object Management

 Also known as

-The Composite Entity design pattern is aimed at managing a set of interrelated persistent objects as if they were a single entity.
-It is commonly used in the context of Enterprise JavaBeans (EJB) and similar enterprise frameworks to represent graph-based data structures within business models, enabling clients to treat them as a single unit.
+The Composite Entity design pattern in Java is aimed at managing a set of interrelated persistent objects as if they were a single entity.
+It is commonly used in enterprise applications, particularly within the context of Enterprise JavaBeans (EJB) and similar enterprise frameworks, to represent graph-based data structures within business models.
+This pattern enables clients to treat these complex structures as a single unit, simplifying operations and interactions.

 For a console, there may be many interfaces that need to be managed and controlled.
 Using the composite entity pattern, dependent objects such as messages and signals can be combined and controlled using a single object.